 Our Student Equity Planning Institutes provide campus practitioners with support, resources, and tools to use the revised equity planning process as an opportunity to address racial inequity.

-We are pleased to announce the following speakers for our first SEPI in March:
+We are pleased to announce the following speakers keynoting our series of SEPIs in March:

 Shaun R. Harper, PhD, is a Provost Professor in the Rossier School of Education and Marshall School of Business at USC, the Clifford and Betty Allen Chair in Urban Leadership, and executive director of the USC Race and Equity Center.
 He is author of over 100 peer-reviewed journal articles and other academic publications.
 Review of Research in Education, Teachers College Record, Harvard Educational Review, Journal of Higher Education, Review of Higher Education, and Journal of College Student Development are some journals that have published his research.
 Professor Harper is past president of ASHE and an elected member of AERA Executive Council.
 He serves on editorial boards for the Journal of Higher Education and American Education Research Journal, and was names an AERA Fellow in 2017.
 He also received the 2008 ASHE Early Career Award, the 2012 National Association of Student Personnel Administrators Robert H. Shaffer Award for Faculty Excellence, and the 2014 American College Personnel Association Contribution to Knowledge Award.
 Governors State University awarded him an honorary doctorate in 2017.